brandur/sorg/content/articles/postgres-connections.md

 [2] Threaded deployments in Ruby are possible, but because of Ruby's GIL (global interpreter lock), they'll be fundamentally slower than using a forking process model.

+[3] It may be possible to use prepared statements with transaction pooling depending on the driver's implementation.
+The protocol allows named and unnamed prepared statements, and they'll work as long as the driver sticks to the latter.

 [atomicphases]: /idempotency-keys#atomic-phases
 [benchmark]: https://github.com/brandur/connections-test